 Financial resources may also be considered.
 However, they are not determinative.
 For example, if the parent that makes more money frequently travels for days or weeks at a time for work, then it may not make sense to award primary physical custody to that parent.
 Custody decisions vary based on the unique situation of the parents.

 Being awarded child custody often involves presenting information to the court that you are a fit and responsible parent that has the desire and resources to care for your child.
-Haas Tharrington, P.A. can help you understand navigate the complexities of a child custody case.
+Haas & Associates, P.A. can help you understand navigate the complexities of a child custody case.
 Call (919) 783-9669 today for more information.